ankaAR/bestiario5e/_creatures/crushing-wave-priest.md

 armor_class: "13 (chain shirt)"
 ---

-***Spellcasting.*** The priest is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** The priest is a 5th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
 It knows the following sorcerer spells:

-* Cantrips (at will): chill touch, mage hand, minor illusion, prestidigitation, ray of frost
+* Trucos (a voluntad): chill touch, mage hand, minor illusion, prestidigitation, ray of frost

 * 1st level (4 slots): expeditious retreat, ice knife, magic missile, shield